Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 5. If party is too quiet, raise Party Voice Chat Volume in small steps.

-What You Should Notice: Party stays readable, and proximity is easier to catch without flattening the whole mix.
+Expected result: Party stays readable, and proximity is easier to catch without flattening the whole mix.

-How To Undo It: Put both voice sliders back to their earlier values.
+If you need to back out: Put both voice sliders back to their earlier values.

 ARC Raiders Voice Chat Devices